 Boston Workplace Discrimination Attorneys

-In Massachusetts, many types of discrimination are unlawful in employment practices.
+In Massachusetts, several types of discrimination are unlawful in employment practices.

-Chapter 151B of Massachusetts General Laws prohibits an employer from treating a group of people unfavorably as to the terms and conditions of his or her employment because of an employee’s:
+Chapter 151B of Massachusetts General Laws prohibits an employer from treating a group of people unfavorably as to the terms and conditions of their employment because of an employee’s:

 - Race